TMD20/PT-Muxer/README.md

 ### 2. Sources

-Just Basic Data data about the sources the user has utilized during the demuxing process.
-Most Likely shouldn’t be changed Each source has its own key here with some data inside of it
+Basic data about the sources the user has utilized during the demuxing process.
+Each source has its own key with data inside of it

 Most of these values should not be changed
 As Changing values could cause --remux mode to crash if they don't match